SKChristopher/daily-christ/src/pages/2020-07/2020-07-05/index.md

 live with it instead of trying to get rid of it i guess

+i am gentle, i am kind, why do people do bad things to me? i don't understand this world and it doesn't understand me.

 - [x] wake up (7:00am)
 - [x] do 1 thing
 - [ ] meditate